anandthakker/next-stream/README.md

 Concatenate/attach a series of streams `a,b,c,...` "end-to-end", so that the result streams from `a` until it ends, then moves on to `b` till it ends, etc.

+Supports:
+ - **laziness**: If anything in the series is a function instead of a stream, it will be called when its 'turn' comes up, and its return value will be used in its place.
-If anything in the series is a non-readable-stream object, just push it through as a chunk.
+ - **non-stream items**: If anything in the series is not a readable stream just push it through as a chunk at the appropriate time.

-If any of the given streams in the series emits an error, propagate it.
+ - **stream errors**: If any of the given streams in the series emits an error, propagate it.

 ## Usage